Dubai: Pre-oil Dubai

-On 7 April 1961, the Dubai-based MV Dara, a five thousand ton British flagged vessel that plied the route between Basra (Iraq), Kuwait and Bombay (India), was caught in unusually high winds off Dubai.
-Early the next morning in heavy seas off Umm al-Quwain, an explosion tore out the second class cabins and started fires.
+On 7 April 1961, the Dubai-based MV Dara, a five thousand ton British flagged vessel that plied the route between Basra (Iraq), Kuwait, and Bombay (Mumbai, India), was caught in unusually high winds off Dubai.
+Early the next morning in heavy seas off Umm al-Quwain, an explosion tore out the second-class cabins and started fires.
 The captain gave the order to abandon ship but two lifeboats capsized and a second explosion occurred.
-A flotilla of small boats from Dubai, Sharjah, Ajman and Umm al-Quwain picked up survivors, but 238 of the 819 persons on board were lost in the disaster.
+A flotilla of small boats from Dubai, Sharjah, Ajman, and Umm al-Quwain picked up survivors, but 238 of the 819 persons on board were lost in the disaster.

-The construction of Dubai's first airport was started on the Northern edge of the town in 1959 and the terminal building opened for business in September 1960.
-The airport was initially serviced by Gulf Aviation (flying Dakotas, Herons and Viscounts) but Iran Air commenced services to Shiraz in 1961.
+The construction of Dubai's first airport was started on the northern edge of the town in 1959 and the terminal building opened for business in September 1960.
+The airport was initially serviced by Gulf Aviation (flying Dakotas, Herons, and Viscounts) but Iran Air commenced services to Shiraz in 1961.

 In 1962 the British Political Agent noted that "Many new houses and blocks of offices and flats are being built... the Ruler is determined, against advice [from the British authorities] to press on with the construction of a jet airport...
 More and more European and Arab firms are opening up and the future looks bright."

-In 1962, with expenditure on infrastructure projects already approaching levels some thought imprudent, Sheikh Rashid approached his brother in law, the Ruler of Qatar, for a loan to build the first bridge crossing Dubai's creek.
+In 1962, with expenditure on infrastructure projects already approaching levels some thought imprudent, Sheikh Rashid approached his brother-in-law, the Ruler of Qatar, for a loan to build the first bridge crossing Dubai Creek.
 This crossing was finished in May 1963 and was paid for by a toll levied on the crossing from the Dubai side of the creek to the Deira side.

 BOAC was originally reluctant to start regular flights between Bombay and Dubai, fearing a lack of demand for seats.
-However, by the time the asphalt runway of Dubai Airport was constructed in 1965, opening Dubai to both regional and long haul traffic, a number of foreign airlines were competing for landing rights.
-In 1970 a new airport terminal building was constructed which included Dubai's first duty-free shops.
+However, by the time the asphalt runway of Dubai Airport was constructed in 1965, opening Dubai to both regional and long-haul traffic, several foreign airlines were competing for landing rights.
+In 1970, a new airport terminal building was constructed which included Dubai's first duty-free shops.